equinor/radix-platform/scripts/cert-manager/README.md

 ## Bootstrap
 Cert-Manager core is installed by Flux.
-(Only letsencrypt issuer is installed by its own bootstrap.sh script)

 ## Credentials
 All `dns01` providers use Azure Workload identity managed by Flux and Terraform to configure ACME Challenges in the DNS Zone.